-It is estimated that the current level of earmarked reserves will gradually be utilised over the financial period.
+It is estimated that the current level of earmarked reserves will gradually increase over the planning period due to S106 receipts and provisions for growth.
 The level of capital receipts is estimated to fluctuate due to the timing of receipts from council house and planned land sales, together with the timing of actual capital expenditure payments.